(877) 779-7222 (SBCA)

-Changes must be made in writing, and can be made in-person, by mail, or email.
-Be sure to provide contact information in case staff has questions.
+Changes must be made in writing by mail or email to Avenu Insights & Analytics.
+Be sure to provide contact information in case there are questions.
+Requests for changes can be made in-person.
 Picture ID is required when making changes in person.
 See contact information in the sidebar.

 Unfortunately, no. Each city has its own business license tax requirements and you must have a business license from the jurisdiction business is being conducted in.